Skip to content

 2. New construction plumbing bid

 New construction plumbing bids will most often be requested by commercial clients or residential builders.
-They require the greatest amount of consideration to bid, as you’ll need to plan and install brand-new plumbing systems to make sure the new building has running water.
+They require the greatest amount of consideration to bid, as you’ll need to plan and install new plumbing systems to make sure the new building has running water.

 3. Plumbing service bid

-You may receive a request to bid plumbing services from government agencies or property managers looking to award a service contract to the right plumbing company.
+You may receive a request to bid on plumbing services from government agencies or property managers looking to award a service contract to the right plumbing company.

 If you win this bid, you’ll be responsible for handling all plumbing services for this client for the duration of the contract.